Joint Distribution of Distance and Angles in Finite Wireless Networks: Introduction

 \subsection{Related Work}

 Considering finite networks is crucial to investigate the system-level performance of directional beamforming, which typically aims at boosting the throughput in limited regions with an increased demand for high data rates (hot spots).
-Nevertheless, the analysis of finite networks, where node locations are modeled by a binomial point process (BPP), is substantially more complex than that of infinite networks, modeled by a PPP.
+Nevertheless, the analysis of finite networks, where node locations are modeled by a binomial point process (BPP), is substantially more complex than that of infinite networks modeled by a PPP.
 In particular: i) in finite networks, the distribution of the signal to interference plus noise ratio (SINR) depends on the position of the reference node and, therefore, the performance is location dependent; ii) the distances of all nodes in the network towards a reference node are correlated; iii) unlike for PPP-based infinite networks, the selection of a randomly placed node in finite networks changes the distribution of the underlying point process \cite{Afshang17}.

-Despite its relevance, the analysis of directional beamforming in finite networks is scarce.
-Remarkably, previous results have been obtained under modeling assumptions that ignore the correlation between the distance and azimuth angle.
-To analyze the case of 2D indoor mmW systems, the model in \cite{DaSilva20} assumes that the transmitting nodes are randomly placed within a disk.
+Despite its relevance, the analysis of directional beamforming in finite networks is scarce. {Most of the existing works avoid the need to compute the joint distribution of distance and angle, either because they consider a disk with the receiver placed at the center, or because they consider perfect beam-alignment for the desired link with sectored antenna patterns.} {For instance,} \cite{DaSilva20} {considers} that the transmitting nodes are randomly placed within a disk to analyze the 2D indoor mmW {case}.
 The probe receiver is placed at a given distance from the center of the disk and perfect beam alignment is assumed between the probe transmitter and receiver.
-However, the steering directions of the interfering beams are assumed uniform and independent, thus ignoring the said distance-angle correlation.
-In \cite{Azimi-Abarghouyi19}, 2D finite mmW systems with sectored antenna patterns are investigated; once again, a uniform distribution is assumed for the steering angles of the interfering beams.
+However, the steering directions of the interfering beams are {considered} uniform and independent, thus ignoring the said distance-angle correlation.
 The uplink of an indoor wireless system operating at the terahertz band is analyzed in \cite{Kokkoniemi20}, considering a 3D rectangular region.
-The probe receiver is arbitrarily placed whereas the interfering transmitters are randomly placed within the 3D region.
-However, all transmit and receive beams are assumed to be perfectly aligned.
-Again, this avoids the need to compute the joint distribution, and neglects the said correlation.
+The probe receiver is arbitrarily placed{,} whereas the interfering transmitters are randomly placed within the 3D region.
+Nevertheless, all transmit and receive beams are assumed to be perfectly aligned.
+Again, this avoids the need to compute the joint distribution and neglects the said correlation.